AHS students provide talent for musical comedy

 “All the characters are kind of larger-than-life parodies of characters from 1920s musicals,” she said.
 “You have everything from ditzy blondes to gangsters to leading ladies, everything you would expect in a musical, but you also have this man in a chair and it’s his favorite show.
 It’s coming to life in his apartment.
 It’s so much fun and he is inserting commentary, which is hysterical.”

-Director Kristi Doering is a theater teacher at Alton High School, and she is excited to work with a wider variety of students than just those who are in her classes.
+Director Kristi Doering, a theater teacher at Alton High School, said she is excited to work with a wider variety of students than just those who are in her classes.

 “It is great to see these kids go above and beyond,” she said.
 “When we give them a part, they always start out uncertain if they can do the role.
 As time progresses, they explode with their characters, and that is what we are looking for.
 It is neat to see them gain confidence through their stage experiences.”